dadam1026/Carbon-Farming-1/README.md

 * Our training dataset is taken from Kaggle's Understanding the Amazon from Space.
 It is a multilabel dataset to guage human impact in the Amazon.
 The 17 general labels are: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, and water.
 * We took the follwing steps to process this data to prepare it for modeling:

-1) We first selected the 7 labels we believe are most indicative of deforestation - agriculture, slash-burn, habitation, selective-logging, artisinal_mine, conventional_mine, cultivation.
+<br> 1) We first selected the 7 labels we believe are most indicative of deforestation - agriculture, slash-burn, habitation, selective-logging, artisinal_mine, conventional_mine, cultivation.
-2) We then created two classes - 'deforested' and 'conserved'.
+<br> 2) We then created two classes - 'deforested' and 'conserved'.
 An image is classified as 'deforested' when any of the 7 deforestation labels are present.
 Otherwise it is classified as conserved.
-3)  We split the dataset into an 80-20 training-validation split.
+<br> 3)  We split the dataset into an 80-20 training-validation split.
-4) We then placed the images in their appropriate class directories.
+<br> 4) We then placed the images in their appropriate class directories.

 #### Test Dataset